What’s Working

 Solution One: Identify local entry points and fund them

-- We need to understand the systems, pain points and primary actors at the center of the issue.
-Some traditional approaches to climate change are centered around taking down a singular, universal villain (insert: emissions, pollution).
+• We need to understand the systems, pain points and primary actors at the center of the issue.
+Some approaches to climate change are centered around taking down a singular, universal villain (insert: emissions, pollution).
 Marcelo Mena of GMH calls these methods “hammers looking for nails.”
-Funders need to widen their gaze beyond the traditional regions and even charismatic species like tigers and butterflies.
+Funders need to widen their gaze beyond the traditional regions and charismatic species like tigers and butterflies.

-- Furthermore, when identifying entry points, also consider them in conjunction with what can create the most local buy-in.
-For example, in India, Jagdeesh Puppala of Living Landscapes/Padraka Foundation highlights the disconnect between research and action on the ground.
+• Furthermore, when identifying entry points, consider them in conjunction with what can create the most local buy-in.
+For example, in India, Jagdeesh Puppala of Living Landscapes highlights the disconnect between research and action on the ground.
 Organizations might take cues from GMH, which uses waste fires as an entry point to discuss methane.
-In doing so, it is not only addressing climate, but also tapping into solutions to the existing polycrisis (i.e., public health, income, etc).
+In doing so, it is not only addressing climate, but also tapping into solutions for other crises (i.e., public health, income, etc.).

 Solution Two: Expand geographic priorities

-- Currently, there seems to be more support geared toward tropical forests in Brazil, Indonesia and Congo.
-Living Landscapes/Padraka Foundation operates in India, which includes the Western Ghats mountain region.
+• Currently, support is unevenly distributed across regions with tropical forests in Brazil, Indonesia and Congo getting particular attention.
+Living Landscapes operates in India, which includes the Western Ghats mountain region.
 Its Common Ground initiative supports local action in India, but it lacks the funding it needs to effectively collaborate with other climate organizations doing related work.

-- “If funders could broaden their thinking into other geographies, we would have more lessons to exchange with one another,” Jagdeesh Puppala of Padraka said.
+• “If funders could broaden their thinking into other geographies, we would have more lessons to exchange with one another,” Jagdeesh Puppala of Living Landscapes said.
 “Most of the funders focus only on these areas, and many organizations are mushrooming in that.”
 As regions remain underfunded, localized solutions remain unexplored.
 Nevertheless, there should still be open channels of communication among regions to explore these possibilities.

 Leaders on Their Own Terms:

-Setting the conditions for Indigenous leadership to thrive
+Resetting the system for Indigenous leadership to thrive

-The Rights and Resources Initiative (RRI) finds that language is a notable barrier that prevents Indigenous leaders from accessing opportunities for global visibility.
-Overcoming these barriers will allow Indigenous leaders to engage as equal decision-makers in climate solutions.
+The Rights and Resources Initiative (RRI) finds that language assistance can open opportunities for Indigenous leaders to access global visibility.
+Overcoming language barriers allows Indigenous leaders to engage as equal decision-makers in climate solutions.
 “As a coalition, we try to be very inclusive, but we fail all the time because we’re not inclusive enough sometimes to give a platform to someone who only speaks [their native language],” Madiha Waris Qureshi of RRI said.
 “We have to constantly challenge ourselves.
 It makes our job more difficult to translate our reports into multiple languages.
 It’s expensive, but it’s worth it.”

-Solution One: Embracing Free, Prior and Informed Consent (FPIC) as the standard governance model
+Solution One: Embrace Free, Prior and Informed Consent (FPIC) as the standard governance model

-Solution Two: Acknowledging resilience with more investment in Indigenous-led systems
+Solution Two: Acknowledge resilience with more investment in Indigenous-led systems

-- Proven community models already exist — and perhaps did centuries ago — which means not all climate solutions need to be built from scratch.
-But governments and organizations need to take these community solutions seriously.
-The coalition Koalisi Ekonomi Membumi (KEM) believes this wisdom is a form of technology, which it calls Lo-TEK, or Local and Indigenous Technology.
-Practices like the low-temperature distillation method are not necessarily new, as these communities have been using them for centuries.
+• Proven sustainability practices already exist.
+The coalition Koalisi Ekonomi Membumi (KEM) describes this wisdom as a form of technology, which it calls Lo-TEK, or Local and Indigenous Technology.
+Practices like the low-temperature distillation method are not new, as communities have been using them for centuries.
 “You can’t have a responsible bioeconomy unless your innovation and technology recognize what is being done upstream,” Gita Syahrani of KEM asserts.
 “The upstream level is the way the community manages its territory, and the way it processes.”

 The Future of Climate Finance: